contao/docs/docs/dev/reference/widgets/row-wizard.md

 ### Known limitations

-The following widget types do not work within the row wizard
+The following widget options and modifications do not work within the row wizard

+- `eval.color-picker`
+- `eval.datepicker`
+- `eval.dcaPicker`
-- `color-picker`
+- `eval.rte`
-- Widgets using `eval.rte` (e.g. TinyMCE-based fields) may require additional testing depending on the Contao version.
+- Any modifications that append JS to the widget (via `DataContainer::row()`)
 - Custom widgets provided by extensions that are dependent on JavaScript (Stimulus controllers may work)

+Additional information about known limitations can be read in the associated [pull request][PullRequest].

 ## Options